-The Manager has an established cross-functional team that focuses on evaluating exposure to LIBOR and monitoring regulatory updates to assess the potential impact to the portfolios under management from the cessation set to occur on June 30, 2023 and has established a LIBOR transition plan to facilitate an orderly transition to alternative reference rates.
-As of March 31, 2023, the Company is continuing to assess the impact of the LIBOR transition and does not expect the transition or the adoption of ASU 2020-04 to have a material impact on the consolidated financial statements.
+As of June 30, 2023, the Company has transitioned from LIBOR to an alternative benchmark.
+The adoption of ASU 2020-04 and the LIBOR transition did not have a material impact on the consolidated financial statements.
 The Company's primary exposure to LIBOR has historically included its financing arrangements and derivative contracts.
 In addition, the Company's Series C Preferred Stock is set to transition to a floating rate in September of 2024.
-As of March 31, 2023, the Company no longer has derivative contracts indexed to LIBOR and all LIBOR-based financing arrangements have transitioned to alternative benchmark rates.
+As of June 30, 2023, the Company no longer has derivative contracts indexed to LIBOR and all LIBOR-based financing arrangements have transitioned to alternative benchmark rates.
 The Company does not currently intend to amend the Series C Preferred Stock to change the existing LIBOR cessation fallback language.